jhazen/dot-files/README.md

 # Python

 pythonrc file for interactive shell.
 Includes tab completion, python shell history and certain shell functions (for replacing bash/zsh with python).

-# Fabric

-fabfile.py located in ~/ for running simple fabric commands.
-Included in pythonrc is fabric() function to run them from the shell.

-Use $H variable in bash/zsh as comma-separated list of servers for use with fabric.

-Use 'fabric' on shell to use $H variable automatically.

 # Help